TiBOcode/astrotibo/src/content/notes/moclife.md

 - Freeing my body
 - Feeling at peace (finally)
 - Addicted to the Self Discovery process
+Specific stories:
+- "Don't put your elbows on the table"

 # Concepts & Paradox